duerrp/pyexperiment/README.rst

 Installation
 ------------

-The easiest way to install pyexperiment is from pypi, just call `pip install pyexperiment` (in a virtualenv, prepend `sudo` for system wide installation).
+The easiest way to install pyexperiment is from pypi, just call ``pip install --user pyexperiment`` (alternatively, use ``pip install pyexperiment`` in a virtualenv, or prependending `sudo` for system wide installation).

 The pyexperiment package has a few external dependencies (as you can see in the `requirements.txt